AI and Your Future Profession

 Before you can start

-• For questions about the content of this minor, please contact the coordinator via the ‘Contact & FAQ’ tab above.
+• For questions about this programme, please contact the coordinator via the ‘Contact & FAQ’ tab above.

 Application